5 Ways To Get Outside More This Winter (For The Sake Of Your Mental Health)

 Stepping outside expands our worldview in more ways than one.
-Research continues to find that nature experiences can sharpen cognitive functioning, bring on positive emotions, and reset tired brains.
-Compared to walking through built environments, strolling through natural ones can also reduce our tendency to ruminate on nagging problems.
+Research continues to find that nature experiences can sharpen cognitive functioning1, bring on positive emotions2, and reset tired brains.
+Compared to walking through built environments, strolling through natural ones can also reduce our tendency to ruminate3 on nagging problems.

 Nature contact—of any—kind reminds us of all that lies beyond our own heads.
 And you don't need to wait until the next time you jet out to a pristine beach or secluded mountaintop to reap these mental health benefits.
 You can find them on your daily walks through your neighborhood or nearby park.
 Yes, even the frigid ones!
 These five ideas will make this winter's nature outings more pleasant, meaningful, and oh-so-worth layering up for: